This is about California bricks, California brickmakers, and their history. My initial interest in bricks

 began when I found a salmon firebrick with the brand name

 "Carnegie" stamped into its face.
 This brick was made at the Carnegie brick works in San Joaquin County,

 California, and the clay came from the Tesla coal mines in Alameda County.
 Over the years, other bricks stamped

 with brand names were added to my collection.
-Many of the bricks in my collection were given to me by friends
+Many of the bricks were given to me by friends and relatives who

 Suggested reference for this website using Kate L. Turabian's A Manual for Writers: